 - LaSPACE Cover Page - Proposed Project Summary Form - Prior LaSPACE Awards Form - Proposal Narrative (not to exceed 10 pages) - 1.
 Description of proposed science/engineering project and payload instrument concept.
 This section should prove that the project and payload concept have been thought through and basic objectives and requirements identified.
 We understand that projects evolve, but at the time of proposal, a strong, guiding concept should be in place. - A. Science Mission and Primary Objectives - B. Explicit alignment with at least one of NASA's four Mission Directorates (ARMD, HEOMD, SMD, & STMD).
 Also include explicit alignment with research goals, priorities, or NASA Centers as applicable. - C. Science Requirements - D. Technical Requirements - E. Preliminary Payload Design - 2.
 Flight Plan (must show a clear path to a seat on a specific flight platform) - A. Identified flight platform & vehicle (specific HAB, LEO, etc.) - B. Details on flight seat acquisition Letter of flight commitment from flight service director (for HASP that would be Doug Granger, for some variation of RockOn that would be Chris Koehler, etc.) The letter should simply certify that this "<Group, Team, or Payload Title>" under direction of <Team lead, Institution> will be provided a seat on the <flight service name, e.g. HASP, RockOn-C> provided that they fulfill the requirements associated with the flight service reviews.
 Signed and dated. - C. Details on flight protocol and requirements - D. Timeline for flight - 3.
 Implementation plan for the project, which includes - A. Resources, facilities, and personnel available for technical support and mentorship. - B. Financial or in-kind support for other aspects of your project.
 All required costs must be listed and accounted for. - 4.
 Project Management plan, which includes - A. Team Organizational Structure including definitions of roles and tasks - B. Overall Project schedule including details about the flight timeline - C. Table of Major Milestones including all required deliverables, critical review documents, and all major milestones for the flight (including payload recovery and data analysis) - 5.
-Plan to recruit and retain student participants in the program (If students have already been recruited at the time of the proposal, complete the Student Participant List in the attachments). - 6.
-Anticipated outcomes for student learning, flight program development, and overall benefits to your department and institution. - Budget (LaSPACE Budget Form followed by detailed narrative justification of all costs)
+Plan to recruit and retain student participants in the program (If students have already been recruited at the time of the proposal, complete the Student Participant List in the attachments).
+Proposers are expected to make every effort to include students from traditionally underrepresented groups in STEM.
+Specific plans for diversity recruitment must be detailed in this section. - 6.
+Anticipated outcomes for student learning, flight program development, and overall benefits to your department and institution.

-Note: It is hoped that for a student team award of this type, your institution will be willing to forego some or all of the indirect charges.
+- Budget (LaSPACE Budget Form followed by detailed narrative justification of all costs) Note: It is hoped that for a student team award of this type, your institution will be willing to forego some or all of the indirect charges.
 Waived indirect may (should) be used as institutional matching funds.
-F&A rates and methods for calculation must be included in the budget narrative, as well as any fringe benefits applied, whether to the main budget or the cost-share.

-- NASA Media Release Forms (completed by PI and all identified student participants) - Principal Investigator Short CV (1-2 pages)
+F&A rates and methods for calculation must be included in the budget narrative, as well as any fringe benefits applied, whether to the main budget or the cost-share. - NASA Media Release Forms (completed by PI and all identified student participants) - Principal Investigator Short CV (1-2 pages)